SLEEPING BAG TESTING

 Steam

-Because tumble dry does not always give the original or “potential” sleeping bag fill power recommends either Steam or Water Rinse Conditioning for jackets and vests.
+Because tumble drying does not always give the original or “potential” sleeping bag fill power recommends either Steam or Water Rinse Conditioning for jackets and vests.

 Let's Work Together